 However, some say that private finance will not be a “silver bullet” for filling the biodiversity funding gap.
 Oscar Soria, from Common Initiative, advocates re-directing the $500 billion in public funds that prop up destructive industries such as fossil fuels and industrial agriculture, as stated in agreement adopted at COP15 in 2022.

-“Repurposing harmful subsidies, especially those that fuel environmental degradation, would directly address the root causes of biodiversity loss,” he says.
+“Repurposing harmful subsidies, especially those that fuel environmental degradation, would directly address the root causes of biodiversity loss,” he said.
 “Countries should follow that framework if they’re serious about protecting their economies, since half of the world’s economy depends on biodiversity.”

 Corporate Narratives Take Centre Stage